Hazique-Qur/Python_Project/README.md

-# Python_Project
+# Number-Guessing-Game
-In This Repository, I Have Shown My Python Projects Which I Like import random while True:
+In This Project, I added a difficulty level, Hints, and Maximum and minimum numbers. import random while True:
     minN = int(input("Choose the Minimum Number"))